MESA and NuGrid simulations of classical novae: CO and ONe nova nucleosynthesis

 \subsection{Multi-Zone Computations}

-MESA simulations are using a limited nuclear network.
+MESA simulations use a limited nuclear network.
 The limit is imposed by the number of isotopes and reactions needed to accurately simulate the nuclear energy generation rate which, at the same time, should not be too large to make MESA computations prohibitively slow.
 The NuGrid multi-zone code MPPNP allows to study nucleosynthesis in stars more accurately than MESA because it can include nuclear networks with more than 5000 isotopes coupled by more than 50000 reactions (see \S~\ref{sec:nugrid}, and references therein).
-This is possible because MPPNP solves for mixing and burning in an operator split while MESA, which also has to solve for the structure and energy equations benefits from the much improved convergence properties of a fully coupled operator approach.
-MPPNP works in a post-processing mode using stellar structure models (cycles) prepared by MESA as a input.
+This is possible because MPPNP solves for mixing and burning in an operator split while MESA, which also has to solve for the structure and energy equations benefits from the much improved convergence properties of a fully coupled operator approach\footnote{This means that MESA solves equations of nuclear kinetics simultaneously with diffusion terms added to them, while MPPNP first solves kinetic equations without diffusion terms and only after that it mixes resulting abundances, making several iterations for this two-step procedure.}.
+MPPNP works in a post-processing mode using stellar structure models (cycles) prepared by MESA as an input.
 For nova nucleosynthesis simulations, we have identified a list of 147 isotopes coupled by more than 1700 reactions.
 This nuclear network includes all the species relevant for nova nucleosynthesis (Fig.~\ref{fig:f5}).